Complete this form for immediate access to our Class Pricing & Timetable and ongoing access to all other website documents. No further forms required.

 A thorough assessment will help your physiotherapist understand what is going on and create the best management plan with you.
 Your physiotherapist will take the time to explain what they have found and what they believe is contributing to your problem.
 They will also outline what best management will look like going forward.
 Individualised management may include hands on feedback, home exercise programs and education to assist with your understanding and optimise self-management of your problem.

-She provides both inpatient maternity and outpatient services.
-Outpatient services include private physiotherapy consultations, clinical pilates, antenatal pilates classes and aquanatal exercise classes.
+She provides both outpatient services and inpatient maternity services.
+Outpatient services include private physiotherapy consultations, clinical pilates, antenatal pilates classes and antenatal pool classes.
 Mansi is experienced in working with women during pregnancy and postnatally and is passionate about helping women return to exercise safely post birth and achieve their goals.
 She treats pregnancy-related musculoskeletal conditions (sacroiliac joint pain, low back/sciatic pain, pubic symphysis dysfunction, and coccyx pain), rectus abdominis diastasis/abdominal separation, breastfeeding issues (cracked nipples, blocked ducts, and mastitis).
 Mansi also specialises in the management of bladder and bowel dysfunction, pelvic pain and sexual dysfunction, and pelvic organ prolapse in adults at all life stages.

 Mansi’s treatment approach is evidence-based and holistic, with a focus on empowering patients with knowledge so they can take charge of their own symptoms.

 Whilst Mansi is not at work, she enjoys camping and 4WD adventures, cooking and reading.